What Causes Potholes In The Road?

 This makes filling potholes an important part of road maintenance to help preserve the usability and safety of driving surfaces.
 Understanding what contributes to their formation can help address the root causes more effectively.

-what creates potholes in the road
+A poster that says what creates potholes in the road

 What Creates Potholes In The Road?